hspec/hspec/hspec-discover/README.markdown

 # Automatically discover and run Hspec tests

+If you are new to Hspec, start with the [introductory documentation](http://hspec.github.com/).

 ## Getting started

-> For the purpose of this example all source files are put into the `src/`
+> For the purpose of this example, all source files are put into the `src/`
-> directory, specs are put into the `test/` directory, and the main module of
+> directory, and specs are put into the `test/` directory.
+The main module of
+> the test suite is defined in `test/Spec.hs`.
+>
-> the test suite is named `Spec.hs`.
-This are useful conventions, but you can
+> This are useful conventions, but you can
 > use anything you like.

 Create some modules.